kauwelab/PolyRiskScore/static/downloadables/docs/source/_build/html/_sources/index.rst.txt

 Search the Database
 ----------------------

-Through the interactive menu, users can search our database for traits or studies.
+Through the interactive menu, users can search the database for traits or studies.
 This can be helpful when filtering studies to run the calculator on.

 After selecting the menu option to search for studies or traits, you will be prompted to specify if you are searching for studies or traits.
 You can then enter the search term you wish to use.